 There are many things that makes quality habitat for deer and other wildlife species.
 One of the most important is “edge.”
 An edge is where two different habitat types meet.
 Studies have shown that the edge contains more diversity of plants and animals than exists within the two habitats that come together at the edge.
 Diversity of plant species has a great deal to do with the diversity of wildlife species that inhabit an area.
 White-tailed deer are considered to be an edge species, meaning they prefer to live in areas with many edges; translating to a diversity of habitat types.
-However, there are three types of edges: Discrete, Soft and Internal.
+Our shop page has every thing you need to creat the three types of edges: Discrete, Soft and Internal.

 A Discrete Edge is one that exists where there is a hard break between two habitats.
 A good example is where the forest meets an opening such as a pasture or food plot.
 Deer do not like discrete edges, because they like to approach the area and have enough cover to hide until they can assure themselves there are no dangers in the open area.
 They may stand in an edge for several minutes before moving into the opening.
 Obviously, if there is a discrete edge, the deer cannot hide.
 In addition, a hard edge does not have the diversity of shrubs, vines and grasses preferred by a host of smaller species such as songbirds.